islom2202/softclub/README.md

 5. <a href="#5">React Hooks I have used</a>

 ### <h3 id="1">1.
 React-router-dom</h3>
-I have learned:
+I have used following router's hooks:
- 1. useLocation(): - App component
+ 1. useNavigate(): - App component

 ### <h3 id="2">2.
 Vite</h3>
 For me it seems somewhat like a Gulp <br>